scalameta/scalameta/docs/trees/guide.md

 ![](assets/tree.svg)

-Scalameta trees are **lossless**, meaning that they represent Scala programs in sufficient to go from text to trees and vice-versa.
+Scalameta trees are **lossless**, meaning that they represent Scala programs in sufficient detail to go from text to trees and vice-versa.
 Lossless syntax trees are great for fine-grained analysis of source code, which is useful for a range of applications including formatting, refactoring, linting and documentation tools